 For the next forty years, the school was known as Daughters College and was under the direction of Mr. John Augustus Williams, former president of the University of Kentucky.

-In 1894, the school was bought by Colonel Thomas Smith, veteran of the army of the Confederate States of America.
+In 1894, the school was bought by Colonel Thomas Smith.
 The school operated as Beaumont College until 1916.
 It was purchased by Mr. and Mrs. Glave Goddard in 1917 and converted by them into the Beaumont Inn two years later.

 In addition to the Main Inn Building (also houses the Old Owl Tavern and Owl’s Nest Lounge), we have:

-- The Bell Cottage, a smaller free-standing building, is now the Spa.
+- The Bell Cottage, a smaller free-standing building, which is an office space.